RanitManik/DSA-Bootcamp-Java/README.md

 <a name="readme-top"></a>

 ![WhatsApp-Image-2022-09-04-at-11 31 19-PM](https://github.com/RanitManik/DSAwithRanit/assets/138437760/729510b5-16c7-446d-9aa3-33402e385303)

 ---

-## About The Project
+## About The Repository

-Welcome to DSA with Ranit, where we delve into the world of Data Structures and Algorithms using Java!
-This repository is a comprehensive collection of Java code implementations, projects, and assignments covering a wide range of DSA topics.
+Welcome to DSA-Bootcamp-Java, where we delve into the world of Data Structures and Algorithms using Java!
+This repository is a comprehensive collection of Java code implementations, projects, and assignments covering a wide range of DSA topics completed during the [DSA-Bootcamp-Java cource](https://youtube.com/playlist?list=PL9gnSGHSqcnr_DxHsP7AW9ftq0AtAyYqJ&si=gh8cviNOehm7eT8R) by Kunal Kushwaha.

 ---